 Are you paying too much in repair bills for your heating system?
 Does it seem like those repairs occur more often than they should?
-When that is the case, upgrade to a new system from Pass One Hour Heating & Air Conditioning.
+If so, it may be time to upgrade to a new system from Pass One Hour Heating & Air Conditioning.

-An HVAC unit that malfunctions on a recurring basis will leave you with a chilly house and cost you more in the long run than replacing it with a more energy-efficient model.
-Today’s energy-efficient systems have much higher AFUE ratings than older units, which will keep you warmer at a lower utility cost throughout the coldest stretch of winter.
+A malfunctioning, inefficient HVAC unit can leave you with a chilly house and may cost you more money in utility bills in the long run.
+Today’s energy-efficient systems have much higher AFUE ratings than older units.
+The higher the number, the more efficient the heater.
+Pass One Hour’s high-rated systems will keep you warmer at a lower utility cost throughout the coldest stretch of winter.

 - When your heater has been in use for 10 years or longer

 - When your home has hot & cold areas instead of consistent heating